 This is some landscape feature whose parts cannot be counted accurately, thereby revealing its occult status.
 This is often — but not always — a stone circle or similar monument.
+Compare Alien Geometries.

-- Winnie-the-Pooh has an uncountable circle of trees.
+- Winnie The Pooh has an uncountable circle of trees.

 - Wyrd Sisters parodies this: